Dev-MV6/Dev-MV6/README.md

 ```
 E: Who are you?
 V: Who?
-"Who" is but the form following the function of "what"and what I am is a man in a mask.
+"Who" is but the form following the function of "what" and what I am is a man in a mask.
 E: Well, I can see that.
 V: Of course you can.
 I'm not questioning your powers of observation, I'm merely remarking upon the paradox of asking a masked man who he is.
 ```